radixsh/ecs-170-project/README.md

-# ECS 170 AI Project
+# ECS 170 AI Project: Deep Learning for Meta-Statistical Inference
+**Quickstart**: Run `generate_data.py` first to generate data and save it into the `data` subdirectory.
+Then run `train_multiple.py` to train multiple models on different values of the hyperparameter set in `env.py` and save their weights into the `models` subdirectory.
+Then run `regression_performance.py` to measure the performance for guessing mean and standard deviation; the scatter-plots will be saved into the `results` subdirectory.

-We have several prototypes that identify the distribution family, mean, and standard deviation from which some samples were drawn.
+**Background**: These neural nets identify the distribution family, mean, and standard deviation from which data points are drawn.
 Trained with hyperparameters saved in `env.py`, each model's weights are uploaded here in `models/` subdirectory.

-The architecture is as follows:
+The general architecture is as follows:
-* Input layer of `SAMPLE_SIZE` units (which varies among the models in `models/`)
+* Input layer of `SAMPLE_SIZE` units
 * Hidden layer of `SAMPLE_SIZE` units
-* Hidden layer of 30 units, using `ReLU` activation function
-* Hidden layer of 30 units, using `ReLU` activation function
+* 3 hidden layers of 30 units each, using `ReLU` activation function
 * Output layer of 11 * `NUM_DIMENSIONS=1` units (each of `NUM_DIMENSIONS`
-  dimensions has a probability vector indicating confidence that it's each of 9 distribution families, concatenated with the network's guesses for that dimension's mean and standard deviation)
+  dimensions has a probability vector for distribution family, concatenated with estimated mean and standard deviation)

 Next steps:
 - [x] Move on to more types of distributions
 - [x] Measure current performance (using some standardized method), generate some nice pretty graphs
+- [x] Hyperparameter tuning: Find best SAMPLE_SIZE (10)
+- [x] Hyperparameter tuning: Find best TRAINING_SIZE (100)
+- [ ] **Hyperparameter tuning: Find best BATCH_SIZE**
+- [ ] Hyperparameter tuning: Find best EPOCHS
 - [ ] Train the model separately on different runs, and save only the best one to `model_weights.pth` (currently, it's saving the last run's weights, not the best one)